September 24-29 — Geneva, Switzerland

 The Minamata Convention on Mercury is the first global agreement specifically designed to address contamination from a heavy metal.
 The 50-ratification milestone required for the Minamata Convention on Mercury to enter into force was reached on 18 May 2017.
 As a result, on 16 August 2017, the Convention became legally binding for all its Parties.

-BRI will be attending the first meeting of the Conference of the Parties to the Minamata Convention on Mercury (COP1), confirmed to take place from 24 to 29 September 2017 at the International Conference Centre in Geneva, Switzerland.
+BRI attended the first meeting of the Conference of the Parties to the Minamata Convention on Mercury (COP1), which took place from 24 to 29 September 2017 at the International Conference Centre in Geneva, Switzerland.

 As experts in the field of mercury science, BRI researchers were invited by U.S. government officials to participate as a nongovernmental organization (NGO) during the negotiating process of the Convention.
 The meetings of the International Negotiating Committee (INC) that preceded and have continued since the adoption of the Convention include delegates from more than 140 countries and numerous NGOs interested in reducing mercury pollution.
 BRI has participated in five of the first seven INC meetings, and will be attending the COP1 in September 2017.